aticodein/django-milestone/README.md

   - I have used an " if else " statement between AWS and SQLite
   - Important to use "collectstatic" command after static file changes to find these at AWS database

+### Differences
+Database contet different in Gitpod to Heroku, Heroku uses AWS buckets for images and products details.

 ## Credits

 ### Media and Content